 Gmail is easily the most used mail client on Android.
 Mostly because it comes with the OS and the fact that once-great Inbox is no more.
 Many people dislike it, as the app is not as intuitive as some other clients.
-To add insult to injury, it seems that Gmail keeps crashing for some Android users.
+To add insult to injury, it seems that Gmail keeps crashing and freezing for some Android users.

 Table of contents:

 - Clear cache and data from the Gmail app

 - Sign out of your Google Account and sign in again

 - Update the app